haythame121/HaythamTests/README.md

 Running the tests:

-The tests can be run in either Mac or Windows.
+The tests can run on either Mac or Windows.
 To run the tests:
-1) Unzip the file, use and IDE (compatible for running Specflow tests), launch the sln file and Build solution before running.
+1) Unzip the file, use an IDE (compatible for running Specflow tests), launch the sln file and Build solution before running.
 2) Or, simply clone the project from https://github.com/haythame121/HaythamTests and launch the sln.